Rear Ported Speaker Placement (Guide)

 Now some might say well placing the speaker too close to a wall might introduce some reflections and could directly influence the way the speaker sounds — and that’s definitely true.

-However it also isn’t accounting for a myriad of other factors like the material of the speaker itself, the material of the wall, what’s actually in the room itself, and so on.
+However there’s a bunch of other variables that might affect sound like the material of the speaker itself, the material of the wall, what’s actually in the room itself, room size, and so on.

 The reason has to do with room boundaries and how the sound interacts in the room.